Bixi81/COVID-19_excess_deaths/README.md

 The results suggest that there is little or no excess mortality *beyond* the [officially reported Covid-19 deaths](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Fallzahlen.html), which indicates that official figures are relatively accurate and that there are few or no "hidden" deaths due to Covid-19 (including possibly - due to Covid-19 - non-treated other medical conditions).

 - The estimated number of excess deaths *beyond* the official number of reported Covid-19 deaths is in the range between 0 and 170 deaths per day (95% CI), with an expected values of 93 deaths per day (OLS model).
-- 74% of excess deaths are attributable to the age group 81+ years.
+- 74% of overall excess deaths are attributable to the age group 81+ years.
-- 23% of excess deaths are attributable to the age group of 61-80 years.
+- 23% of overall excess deaths are attributable to the age group of 61-80 years.
-- There is no evidence for excess mortality in the age group 0-60 years.
+- There is no statistical evidence for excess mortality in the age group 0-60 years.

 **1. Introduction**